manezaf8/propay/README.md

 # ProPay: Streamlined People Management
 ProPay is a web-based system designed for efficient people management, offering a range of features for seamless user data handling.
-Developed with a mini OOP PHP framework-like system that utilizes composer to add external Libraries.
+Developed with a mini OOP PHP framework-like MVC system that utilizes composer to add external Libraries.
 # Key Features
 # 1. User-Centric Operations
 -	*Create:* Capture new user data effortlessly.